IcyFeVA/sophiesworlds/gameBubbleWrap/README.md

 - **Multitouch Support**: Multiple bubbles can be popped simultaneously
 - **Visual Feedback**: Bubbles scale up then fade out when popped
 - **Audio Feedback**: Each pop plays a sound with random pitch variation
-- **Auto-Reset**: Grid automatically regenerates when all bubbles are popped
+- **Auto-Reset**: Grid automatically regenerates with celebration when all bubbles are popped
 - **Colorful Design**: Randomly colored bubbles (red, blue, green, yellow, purple, orange)

 ## Gameplay